paulmillr/noble-secp256k1/README.md

 # noble-secp256k1

-[secp256k1](https://www.secg.org/sec2-v2.pdf), an elliptic curve that could be used for assymetric encryption, ECDH key agreement protocol and deterministic ECDSA signature scheme from RFC6979.
+[secp256k1](https://www.secg.org/sec2-v2.pdf), an elliptic curve that could be used for asymmetric encryption, ECDH key agreement protocol and deterministic ECDSA signature scheme from RFC6979.

 Algorithmically resistant to timing attacks.
 Faster than indutny/elliptic, ecdsa.js and sjcl.
 Tested against thousands of vectors from tiny-secp256k1.